lloda/ra-ra/README.md

 array languages or libraries come out they seem for the most part to try and copy Matlab.
 It's a pity.

+There may still be some library out there that already does everything this one does, but it's been a lot more fun doing my own and I hope to have learned some C++ in the process.

 Sui generis
 -----------

+* Index and size types are all signed.

 * Index base is always 0.